Published July 2012,August 2012,February 2011.

 This game is fantastic at so many different levels.
 Firstly, it challenges pupils to think carefully about the properties of a square and it addresses the misconception that squares have to have horizontal and vertical sides.
 At a deeper level, questions can be asked about where might be the best place to start this game.
 This leads into systematically investigating the number of different squares which can be drawn at each point on the grid.
 Of course the game is easily made into a practical one away from the computer based simply on a paper grid (perhaps laminated for long-term use) and counters in two different colours.

-One of the comments teachers make when I introduce them to Square It is the fact that it is so simple yet so powerful.
+One of the comments teachers make when I introduce them to Seeing Squares is the fact that it is so simple yet so powerful.
 The same could be said for the well-known spatial strategy game, Noughts and Crosses.
 An interactive version (playing against the computer) can be found on the site here.

 As you will no doubt know, players take it in turns to mark a square on the grid, one player drawing "noughts" and one "crosses", the aim being to get a line of three.
 On the website version, you are tantalisingly informed "If you play correctly you never lose and if your opponent plays correctly you cannot win.".
 This game has great potential for encouraging children to look for all possibilities in a systematic way and in that respect has similarities to the deeper analysis of Square It.
 However, the analysis here is more accessible, I think, and therefore is a great context in which to promote and focus on clear articulation of a strategy.
 There are perhaps some unexpected findings, too!